-Make the company values in your recognition program visible at all times.
+Make the company values in your employee recognition program visible at all times.
 Create posters about the company values.
 Create a large infographic about the company values in your lobby.
 Make the company values truly a part of the organization.
-Facebook hasposters everywhere with the phrase 'Hack' and 'Move Fast and Break Stuff'.

 Tie in company values to recognition.
-Sixty-four per of recognition programs' main goal is to promote company values.
-While it doesn’t have to be your main goal, it is a strategic advantage to incorporate.
-Human resources becomes a partner with senior leadership to discover and align company values and initiatives.
-In fact, 66% of companies say a value-driven recognition program promotes a better company image vs. 28% for non-value driven. (source: Globoforce)
+Sixty-four percent of recognition programs' main goal is to promote company values.
+While it doesn’t have to be your main goal, it is a strategic advantage to incorporate it.
+Human resources become a partner with senior leadership to discover and align company values and initiatives.
+In fact, 66% of companies say a value-driven recognition program promotes a better company image. (source: Globoforce)

 Let's get personal

-Much like remembering everyone’s names, showing you care is huge.
-For an anniversary or birthday, have the president, or someone significant in the organization, bake a birthday cake from scratch. (source: 1501 Ways to Reward Employees pg.
+Much like remembering everyone’s names, showing you care is a big deal.
+For an anniversary or birthday, have the president, or someone significant in the organization, give out a personalized gift. (source: 1501 Ways to Reward Employees pg.
 365)

 Integrated and seamless employee recognition

-Integrate third party tools into your intranet or internal social network, such as Recognize app.
-Recognize sees 8x more recognitions sent when the employees are using it within their workflow.
-Staying in the workflow is critical and in most instances not hard to do.
 Recognize app provides integration into Outlook, Sharepoint, Yammer, Slack, and Workplace by Facebook.
-And if your recognition vendor’s website uses responsive design, then you can insert it as an iFrame in your intranet.
-You’ll need to talk to them first as there are a few security features that have to be implemented.
-Don’t make your staff go to yet another website!
+If your recognition vendor’s website uses responsive design, then you can insert it as an iFrame in your intranet.
+You’ll need to talk to them first as a few security features have to be implemented.

 Employee Promoter Score (EPS)